14 Must-Have Apps for Restaurant Owners

 Restaurant management can be a balancing act.
 To create a more efficient operation, you need to stay up-to-date on the latest tools to simplify your job.
 Since restaurant owners are always on the go, the most useful tools are usually found on your smartphone.
 Here are some of the best apps for restaurant owners to streamline your business.

 This app allows you to manage each of your social media accounts from one place.
-You can schedule posts, monitor trending topics, review analytics, run contests and campaigns, assign permission levels to employees (administrator, editor, etc.), and assign tasks and assignments.
+With Hootsuite you can schedule posts, monitor trending topics, review analytics, run contests and campaigns, assign permission levels to employees (administrator, editor, etc.), and assign tasks and assignments.

 Another social media app that allows you to schedule and share posts all from one place.
 Buffer has a feature that sets the time and date for your post so you don’t have to schedule it.
 If you do want to choose a set time and date, you will have that option as well.